-The COVID-19 pandemic forced companies across industries to “go remote” almost overnight.
+The COVID-19 pandemic forced companies across industries to "go remote" almost overnight.
 It was a challenging transition for many.
-But now, most of these businesses have adjusted to having all or most of their employees working remotely at least part of the time.
+But now, most of these businesses have adjusted to the shift to remote or hybrid work.
 They’re also seeing clear benefits from these arrangements, from increased worker productivity to reduced capital expenditures.

 Many employers have been hiring workers remotely during the crisis, as well.
-More than half (53%) of senior managers responding to a recent Robert Half survey said their organization had hired new full-time or temporary staff remotely during the pandemic.
+More than half (53%) of senior managers responding to a recent Robert Half survey said their organization had used a remote hiring process for permanent employees or contract professionals during the pandemic.
 And 75% said their companies had conducted remote interviews and onboarding sessions.

-If your business is new to hiring remote workers, how should you approach the process?
+If your business is new to hiring off-site talent, how should you approach the process?
 First, where do you find these professionals?
 What types of skills should you look for in these workers?
 Also, when conducting interviews remotely, what types of questions should you ask candidates to assess whether they will thrive in a remote work situation?

-Here’s some information on how to hire remote employees that can help you answer those questions:
+Here’s some information on how to hire remote workers that can help you answer those questions:

 Where to find remote workers

 Job search websites are one of the go-to places for employers to post open positions and attract new employees.
 But a downside of this approach — in any economy — is the risk of being inundated with applications from job seekers who lack the skills you are seeking.

 For a more strategic and efficient approach that is likely to help you connect with promising candidates for remote jobs faster, consider tapping the following resources:

 A talent solutions firm like Robert Half can help you find job candidates whose skills and experience align with the criteria for your open role.
 Our talent pool includes millions of highly skilled professionals across a range of specializations who are capable of working remotely from anywhere.